teldridge11/logKextClientElCapitan/README.md

 -Navigate to Utilities → Terminal

 -Type the command `csrutil disable` into Terminal.
 This disables System Integrity Protection.
-To reactive SIP, use `csrutil enable`.
+To reactive SIP, use the command `csrutil enable`.

 -Restart your Mac